-CDS Account No. No of shares held
+CDS Account No.

+No of shares held

-I/We NRIC/CompanyNo
+I/We, NRIC/Registration No.

-ill name in capital letters)
+, (full name in capital letters) 5

 of

 (full address)

-being a member/memb ers of HOMERITZ CORPORATION BERHAD, hereby appoint
+being a member/members of HOMERITZ CC DRPORATION BERHAD, hereby appoint

 5

-NRIC/CompanyNo
+NRICNo

-ne in capital letters)
+(full name in capital letters)

 of

 (full address)

-or failing him/her NRIC/Company No
+and/or (delete as appropriate) NRIC No

-5 (full name in capital letters)
+l name in capital letters)

 of